Outreach & Education

 Formal & Informal Education

 The CSFS provides formal and informal education opportunities for all ages, from Pre-kindergarten students to adults.
 Project Learning Tree – the flagship program of the CSFS – is a formal education program that reaches younger audiences via workshops for pre-kindergarten through grade 12 educators.
 CSFS foresters, staff and volunteers deliver informal education workshops, events and programs, and conduct school and scout visits.
 All programs are catered to meet the needs of diverse audiences.
-To schedule an educational program in your area, please contact your local district office at least one month in advance.
+To schedule an educational program in your area, please contact your local district/field office at least one month in advance.

 Wildfire Mitigation & Education